 The diabetes management plan specifies in a very detailed manner every little thing that the school personnel needs to do to manage their diabetes.

 If it’s not written on the plan, the school will not be able to act.
 This is due to a legal issue and to prevent a lawsuit.
 You will and might get frustrated (I know I did), and common sense things/actions needed to be done, but since it was NOT written on the plan, the nurse could not act.

 Every year, you and your child will have new issues that may arise when managing their Diabetes.
 Always be clear and straightforward with your child’s school staff personnel, especially the nurse.

-Make sure that all teachers, physical education teachers, coaches, music teacher, art teachers, and anyone your child is in contact with, to know and recognize the symptoms of low and high blood sugars.
+Make sure that all teachers, physical education teachers, coaches, music teachers, art teachers, and anyone your child is in contact with, know and recognize the symptoms of low and high blood sugars.